trespaul/ssj-template/README.md

 The bibliography files can be either BibTex/BibLaTex files, which can be exported from a reference manager such as Zotero, or written by hand in Typst's own [Hayagriva format](https://github.com/typst/hayagriva/blob/main/docs/file-format.md).

 The entire contents of the bibliography files will be rendered in each article's Reference section.
+As of writing, Typst doesn't yet have the tools to generate the different citation formats (all the variations of "(Author, year:pages)", "Author (year:pages)").
-This is because I have decided it would be too much effort to rewrite each citation in Typst's format, and I have thus not tried either.
-Typst actually does not currently support multiple different bibliographies, so I'm using a third-party package which adds this functionality.
+It also doesn't yet support multiple different bibliographies, so I'm using a third-party package which adds this functionality.
 Ideally, each citation would link to its reference in the bibliography.
+Hopefully when this functionality is added I'll be able to come back and update the template.

 ### Font